nablarch/nablarch-document/en/application_framework/adaptors/jsr310_adaptor.rst

 .. important::

-  The functions provided by this adapter have been incorporated into Nablarch core since Nablarch 6u2, so you can use the JSR310 (Date and Time API) with  :ref:`bean_util`  without using this adapter.
+  The functions provided by this adapter have been incorporated into framework body since Nablarch 6u2, so you can use the JSR310 (Date and Time API) with  :ref:`bean_util`  without using this adapter.
   This adapter is maintained for backward compatibility.